IATA-Cargo/one-record-server-java/README.md

+>  🚧 This is fork of the [IATA ONE Record Java Sandbox](https://github.com/IATA-Cargo/one-record-server-java) 🚧

 # Welcome to ONE Record Java Sandbox

 This repository contains the code and instructions that will help you deploy your first ONE Record Server.
 Please follow